railroad surrounded by trees at daytime

 Your fee of $65.00 includes the workshop, full admission to the Cohutta Song Fest evening concert, and participation in an open stage.
 The workshop will begin at 10:00 am and last until 3 pm with a break for lunch.
 AM or PM sessions available for those that can only attend a portion of the workshop!

-Meet the instructors!
+Meet the instructor!

 ***Scholarships***